 - 1. SUPPORTS the continuation of the Quinns Beach Long Term Coastal Protection Advisory Group to enable ongoing community consultation on coastal management and coastal projects at Quinns Beach; and - 2.
-ACCEPTS the amended Terms of Reference for the Quinns Beach Long Term Coastal Protection Advisory Group as detailed in Attachment 1.
+ACCEPTS the amended Terms of Reference for the Quinns Beach Long Term Coastal Protection Advisory Group as detailed in Attachment 1, accepting all marked up changes.

-Attachment 1 - Amendments to Quinns Beach Long Term Coastal Protection Advisory Group Terms of Reference - February 2022
+Attachment 1 - Amendments to Quinns Beach Long Term Coastal Protection Advisory Group Terms of 22/67980 11.
+Reference - February 2022